hihigupt/threadx/ports/risc-v32/gcc/readme_threadx.txt

 application) and linking with tx.a.
 The resulting file DEMO is a binary file that can be executed.

+This Demo runs on renode simulation of MIV Board.
+To run this demo use run.sh script under folder example_build.

+    ./run.sh

 3. System Initialization

 The entry point in ThreadX for the RISC-V using GNU GCC tools is at label